julia-mareike/leaflet/README.md

 ![Leaflet screenshot of Auckland city](/public/Leaflet-auckland.png)

-All road name and node co-ordinate data is being called from data.linz.govt.nz.
+All road name and node co-ordinate data is being called from https://data.linz.govt.nz/.
 Please note the categorisation between te reo / other street names is likely not 100% accurate at the moment (with a bit of guessing / arbitrary decisions made in some cases).

 ### To run